Existe aussi en Version Française

 I cannot answer for my brother.
 I know he began at the age of 16 when Elvis Presley was unable to play the part of my father's brother in the 1958 film Thunder Road.
 For my own part, I never wanted to get into the film business.
 I went to college, attending the University of Pennsylvania then the University of Arizona.
 I have a degree in English Literature.
 I wanted to write and teach.
 As Life would have it, by the time I was out of college, I was married and had two children.
 I needed to work.
 While at Arizona, I would often work at Old Tucson as an extra in films and television ($13.80 a day, plus lunch!)
 Sam Maners, the production manager on the TV series Dundee and the Culhane (w/John Mills) offered me a part "if I ever came to LA."
 We moved to Los Angeles and, needing work, I went to see Sam.
 I was hired for a part on the show, one day's work, $150.
 I was very excited, until I read the script.
 I died before the opening credits, off screen!
 I played a dead man.
 Well, it turned into two day's work. $300 was a lot of money in 1967.
 After that, I fell into another part on the Danny Thomas Hour, one hour dramas.
 Sammy Davis Jr. starred.
 It was a WWII story and I played a GI.
 I was in the barracks, on my bunk, and had two lines with Bo Hopkins.
 I was still horizontal, but alive, with nowhere to go but up!
 I had no more film jobs for the next two years, so I worked in various fields.
 In 1969, I landed a production job as a "go-for."
 Aka errand-boy.
 I worked on a number of films in production, 1st AD, 2 AD, Associate Producer, production assistant, etc. and started getting hired out of the office to act.
 Acting paid more.
 I will say that it wasn't until I worked with Howard Hawks that I appreciated the profession and began to love my work.
 So, acting wasn't my choice, at least at the start.
 I was never encouraged.
 In fact, it wasn't until 1973 that my father even acknowledged that I was an actor.

-Robert Mitchum, with his sons James and Christopher.
+Robert Mitchum, with his sons James and Christopher in 1946.

 As a kid, did you hang out with your father on film sets, and grow up in a "show business" social milieu, or did your father rather strive to "protect" you from that?